TimesysGit/board-farm-rest-api/README.md

 We have produced a working demonstration of the concept.
 What we really need now are people who can:
  * give us feedback on the concept
- * give feedback design of the APIs
+ * give feedback on the design of the APIs
  * test the API
  * test the reference command line tool ('ebf')